Saturday, August 06, 2011

 Singapore: a long report for a short stay

 Singapura!
 Tamasek!
-City of the Merlion.
+City of the Merlion!
 The Lion City.
-A place with snake charmers and rickshaws - Chinese junks and Malaysian skiffs - imposing doormen with heads dressed in turbans, standing cross-armed and guarding imposing luxury hotels - jungle fauna and flora, sprouting in the openings of the asphalt in the most assertive and arrogant manner - bleached white British colonial architecture contrasted against that same equatorial foliage, a striking image.
-With any luck, I might catch a ghostly glimpse of Rudyard Kipling or Noel Coward drinking gin and tonic at Raffles Hotel beneath a palm fan.
-Or maybe Greg Boyington drinking rye with his fellow Flying Tigers, swapping stories and leisurely awaiting transport to Rangoon.
+A place with snake charmers and rickshaws - Chinese junks and Malaysian skiffs - imposing doormen with heads dressed in turbans, standing cross-armed and guarding imposing luxury hotels - jungle fauna and flora, sprouting in the openings of asphalt in the most assertive and arrogant manner - bleached white British colonial architecture contrasted against that same equatorial foliage, a striking image.
+With any luck, I might catch a ghostly glimpse of Rudyard Kipling or Noel Coward drinking gin and tonics at Raffles Hotel beneath a palm fan.
+Or maybe Greg Boyington drinking rye with his fellow flyers, swapping stories and leisurely awaiting transport to Rangoon.
 Singapore brings up images of opium dens, coolies, prostitutes and convict labor from Calcutta.
 It was a place of missionaries and merchants.
 Nearby tin mines and rubber plantations fueled the coolie trade and Chinese secret societies managed and exploited it.
 Singapore had busy docks, and trafficked products and materials of every conceivable nature.
 With the opening of the Suez Canal and the advent of steamships, that traffic grew exponentially.
 Inland, there were coconut groves, nutmeg farms and tigers.
 On the coasts were mangrove swamps.
 Such images did not fill Lady T____ with awe or wonder, but Singapore offered those other attractions closer to her tastes.
 In short, aside from the heat and light, Singapore promised to be an ideal place for Lady T____ and me to rest and repair.

 Being so near the equator, one would expect constant, heavy motionless heat.
 It was noticeably hot a good deal of the time, yet, as I discovered through G.F.
 Davidson's Trade and Travel in the Far East (London, 1846), Singapore enjoys the refreshment of intersecting trade winds - making the climate slightly more agreeable than neighboring Malaysia or Indonesia.
 Davidson and other nineteenth century travel writers, particularly W. Basil Worsfold in his very readable A Visit to Java (London 1893) offer bits of advice concerning the weather (usually referring to nearby Java or Sumatra, but presumably somewhat accurate to Singapore), such as the most auspicious times to take certain recreations and physical activities.
 However, based on my own anecdotal observations, I could not verify the wisdom of planning equine activities or anything else before noon in the higher interior of the island or in retiring at 3pm to emerge refreshed in the early evening to sup and take a nice after-dinner stroll along Orchard Road, etc. I could in no way make sense of the weather.
 At 3 A.M., presumably when the heat should have abated, it would be unbearably hot and wet, no matter how leisurely we walked.
 Yet, during the heat of the day, under direct sunlight, I would notice a pleasant breeze and felt comfortable enough to keep my long pants on without issue.
 The temperature seemed to fluctuate arbitrarily every quarter of the hour – hot and drippy one moment, agreeable the next.
 Ultimately, though, I was at a loss to decide when Lady T____ and I should get out and engage in outdoor activities.
 Towards the end of the trip we did things with no regard to the weather or the time of day and were not the worse for it.

 We spent a good deal of time in the malls, not just along Orchard and the river, but all over, engaged in Lady T____'s search for a choice handbag - an unending quest that has taken us all over the U.S. and Japan and now Singapore.
-I once thought I found it for her - this "perfect handbag" - but she corrected my misguided assumption and the search continues to this day.
+I once thought I found it for her, this "perfect handbag," but she corrected my misguided assumption and the search continues to this day.
 We saw a lot of nice bags in Singapore, from Hermes on down to the Banana Republic, but none were ideal.
 Quite often, going from one store to another, I lost my bearing and could not remember if we were above or below ground.
-Being no aficionado of retail stores, I cannot, with any authority, advise where to find the best shopping experience.
-In my head there are about three or four types of malls and beyond that distinction, they are all alike.
+Being no aficionado of retail stores, I cannot with any authority advise where to find the best shopping experience in Singapore.
+In my head there are about three or four types of malls and beyond that distinction they are all alike.
 The best place to go in any country to feel like you are still in the U.S. is a shopping mall.
-Go to the furthest reaches of the earth, find a shopping mall and realize just how far reaching American pop music is.Adjacent to the Trader Hotel on Tanglin Road, one of two hotels we stayed at, was a quiet mall that had, in addition to a myriad of shops catering to the business traveler, a nice wood-floored grocery store offering local foods and import items.
-Consistent with the other grocery stores that we had visited, it did not have an extensive selection of fruits or vegetables.
-There were a few things, like star-fruit or passion fruit, that were fun and exotic, but not much beyond that, which is surprising, given the year round growing season.
-For a dizzying selection of fruits and produce, a traveler would have better luck in Okinawa than Singapore.
+Go to the furthest reaches of the earth, find a shopping mall and realize just how far reaching American pop music is.

 Between the malls and in various districts there were countless little shops of a more local nature.
 Along Tanglin, these places were primarily Indian, selling rugs, dark musty wood furniture, statuettes of Hindu goddesses and meditating buddhas as well as other curios.
 Such places aroused my fancy, but since they did not carry the types of parcels or clothing that Lady T____ sought, we did not make a habit of shopping them.

-One evening, Lady T____ and I were enjoying a stroll along Orchard Road, lazily walking off a dinner, when we chanced upon a photo shoot concentrated around a specific clothing store (I cannot recall which one) attached to Ion Mall or the mall next to Ion.
+One evening Lady T____ and I were enjoying a stroll along Orchard Road, lazily walking off a dinner, when we chanced upon a photo shoot concentrated around a specific clothing store (I cannot recall which one) attached to Ion Mall or the mall next to Ion.
 Judging by the way most of the pedestrian traffic kept going, paying scant attention to the bright lights emanating from black umbrellas or the busy crew, it seemed a fair assumption that such scenes occurred frequently in this area.
 Still, some of the passerby did take notice.
 Lady T____ and I were among them.
 A few minutes of observation made it clear that while the cameramen and their assistants were tending to the equipment, the models were on break.
 Scanning the people in and around the makeshift set, I noted several stylish girls that may have been models, but nobody was particularly noticeable.
 We left the scene and entered the mall.
 A short while later as we doubled back and went into the store, we encountered one model after another.
 There was no mistaking them as they were all noticeably tall and skinny with spindly limbs, as if they were not really human at all, but some hybrid with the stick-like proportions of a long legged insect.
 One was blonde, one brunette and another Asian and still another black.
 Each of them wore tight small clothes, some in thin frayed jeans that were probably very expensive and others in summer dresses.
-I confess to being confused as to whether they were good-looking or somehow grotesque, given their uniform frame.
+I confess to being confused as to whether they were good-looking or somehow grotesque in their uniform frame.
 Given the casual, almost normal looking attire, and that they all seemed to be excited and happy, a little giddy even, they did not display the dispassionate blankness of the standard runway model.
 But slap on some bizarre clothes and ridiculous make-up, direct them towards the fashion gangplank, and I have little doubt they could assume the proper ennui countenance.
 Wearing the torn up jeans and t-shirts and the mere whiff of summer dresses made them more accessible.
 Nevertheless, their alien proportions made me grateful that the beautiful girls one sees in everyday life are shaped as they are.
-Indeed, the typical young lady found walking around all over Singapore is a hundred times preferable to these fashion beings.
+Indeed, the typical young lady found walking around all over Singapore is a hundred times preferable to these fashion creatures.
 There must be aspects concerning photogenics and marketing strategy of which I am not aware.

 Assigning a fashion identity to Singapore is a tricky matter.
 It is a city of distinct but singularly blended cultural blocks.
 The Malaysian girls have their own style that varies between traditional Islamic dress to shorts and flip-flops, and any combination in between, except for winter coats and ear muffs.
 Compared to, say, New York, though, there seems to be adherence to wearing heels.
 The European and Australian girls have skin that is especially susceptible to the harsh sun, evidenced by red cheeks and noses, freckling and the shine of perspiration.
 It’s as if you can actually watch them endure the sun.
 Such a thing is very becoming and their charm is like a brief vacation romance: magical, out of place, and wholly memorable.
 Months later and I still recall one young woman, eating breakfast in the hotel restaurant a few tables away.
 Reader, as I live, she must have been the exact incarnation of a young Barbara Bach, only with perfect yellow hair!
 She wore a tight white dress with provocative heels.
 Her skin was not burned so much as it was carefully tanned and her legs kept me from tending to the bacon on my plate, as I could not lift my dropped jaw.
-Lady T____ noticed the girl, thought she was provocatively dressed, but otherwise did not share my fascination with her.Most of the women were Chinese, and they wore all types of stuff.
-There is a difference between the fashion of Singapore with that of Shanghai or Beijing (and I’m sure Hong Kong) but I can’t account for it, except to notice that the difference is there.
-I was surprised to see those black leggings that reached to the ankles were commonly worn in Singapore, as were other types of hosiery.
-The heat should make such garments unbearable, but that was evidently not the case.
-It seemed heroic that Singaporean women would sacrifice comfort for fashion.
-Few things appear as smart as a Singaporean business woman.
-Those girls look sharp as a tack.
+Lady T____ noticed the girl, thought she was provocatively dressed, but otherwise did not share my fascination with her.

 The men were almost entirely invisible.
 If I concentrate and try to recall their fashion, I’d say 70% of the businessmen wore full suits, the others wearing nice open collar attire.
 The European men tend to the casual side of the spectrum.
 The rest of the population, no small number, wear shorts and jeans.
-Half the Indian men wore kurtas an other robe-like attire.
+Half the Indian men wore kurtas and other robe-like attire.
 Some men wore the type of dingy white sheet-like garments one would expect to see in Pakistan.
 Turbans and similar head gear were common, as were leather sandals.

 It used to be that Singapore was a good place to get a suit – something of good quality at a bargain price.
 I did not shop around for a tailor, but noticing how Singapore is not a cheap place to buy anything, I figure some of that bargain has worn off.

 There was a hippie undercurrent present, with girls wearing numerous hempen articles and streetwise t-shirts or tie-dye blouses that were wrinkled in a fashion-conscious way.
 Actually, now that I think about it, it seemed there were far more stores selling those types of garments than there were people actually wearing them.
 As a sort of ode to the tolerance of democracy and the ignorance that sometimes breeds in free waters, I noticed several stores with shelves and racks full of olive drab canvass duffle bags, purses and pouches with Chinese stars emblazoned on them or t-shirts with the image of Mao printed across the chest.
 Che-chic has always been, to me, a tell tale sign that the person wearing the image has not spent much time contemplating the horror of communism; much less anything else connected with the murderous revolutionary, except, perhaps, some notion concerning his purity to the cause.
 Ultimately, Che Guevara is more an abstract face fashionable for his beret and hair than as a flesh and blood person.
 I can see where the romance has overshadowed the disgusting reality of Che Guevara.
 But with Mao, how can that be?
 Both were responsible for murdering folks, but Mao's destructive force is so astronomical that it is unnerving how his visage has become a hip fashion statement at all - in a place like Singapore, where the specter of communism came so dangerously close to home!
 Surely some of the Chinese in Singapore, even if they are second or third generation immigrants, have family on the mainland that suffered under the People's government during the Cultural Revolution.
 Even in China, several years ago, I noticed that most everyone we met, when talking Chinese history, downplayed or otherwise diverted the topic away from Mao.
 Those people were staunch nationalists and they still shied away from praising him or talking about his legacy.
 Mao's portrait to this day adorns the Forbidden City and street peddlers still sell his little red book around Tiananmen Square, but the translators and young professionals that I met much preferred to discuss and praise Deng Xiaoping, an early disciple of Mao who split with the icon and introduced half measures of capitalism that resuscitated the economy.
 Deng has blood on his hands, too, having ordered the crack-down in 1989.
 The point is that even the folks in Red China seem more aware as to what a ruinous psycho crack-pot Mao was (my words, not theirs).
 Yet, there's enough demand in an open society like Singapore to wear his image as if it was something other than evil.
 When you consider how unlikely it is for the Hitler mustache to come back into vogue, after sixty-five years, it is perplexing to see Mao’s face celebrated on these shirts.
-One can only deduce that people are queer in what they accept or reject.Ask an American what the first thing he or she thinks of when you say Singapore, and quite often it will be the caning of Michael Fay or something connected to Singapore’s strict punishment for transgressions like smoking, chewing gum, littering and carrying durian fruit.
-Of the more comedic touristy fashions are shirts and mugs poking fun and raising awareness of these laws by playfully depicting the more draconian punishments in a graphic design – usually in the form of government signs.
-You will find similar lines of products sold in most hotel gift shops.
+One can only deduce that people are queer in what they accept or reject.

 All those megamalls have extended food courts in them, usually on the lower floors, catering to the widest swath of appetites with the familiar sanitized décor one associates with megamalls regardless of country.
-Many of these places were labyrinthine with crowed, crooked pathways lined by food stalls with hanging poultry and dishes on display behind sneeze-guards.
+Many of these places were labyrinthine with crowded, crooked pathways lined by food stalls with hanging poultry and dishes on display behind sneeze-guards.
 Lady T____ and I had one or two good meals and the same number of bad ones at these places.
 I recall the dim sum was enjoyable and the laksa surprisingly delicious, but the barbeque pork on two counts was dry and unimpressive, while some bowls of soup were too oily.
-The reader shouldn’t be surprised if the relish dishes, presented to them as if complimentary, show up later on the check, just above the wet napkins.
+The reader shouldn’t be surprised if the relish dishes, presented to them as complimentary show up later on the check, just above the wet napkins.
 The going rate for a saucer of pinto-like beans is $3 Singaporean and moist towelettes can be upwards of 50¢ to $1.50 Singaporean (37¢ to $1.10 USD).
 This practice seems widespread, primarily in Chinese establishments, and can be attributed to “local custom.”
 Bringing it up for debate to your waitress or cashier will only get you a blank stare.
 Singapore is not a tipping society, so expect service fees included on the check.
 Had I known of the hidden charges, not only would I have refrained from taking issue with the waitress, but I would have kept a more accurate granule count of the salt I shook from the shaker, down to the penny-weight.

-angled ring of a building with an open-air center full of round tables shaded by umbrellas and an outer perimeter eating area with long cafeteria tables radiating out in sectioned rows under a fiberglass awning.
-There seems to be more than four directions a person could approach this rotary food center from, indicating its peculiar location.
-It attracts mainly workers and local residents, though I wouldn’t doubt a fair share of business is done with tourists.
-Newton Circus is a few blocks away from the Orchard Road and the concentration of hotels that flanked it.
+In the gritty '70s my parents visited Singapore and patronized some food stalls set up at some vacant parking lots.
+My dad suggested that, if the food vendors were still in that practice, they should not be missed.
+But miss them we did.
+Perhaps those culinary bazaars have since morphed into the hawker centers that now dot the city.
+We did patronage those.
+One such place was Newton’s Circus, an irregularly angled ring of a building with an open-air center full of round tables shaded by umbrellas and an outer perimeter eating area with long cafeteria tables radiating out in sectioned rows under a fiberglass awning.
+There seems to be more than four directions a person could approach this rotary food center, indicating its peculiar location.
+It mainly attracts workers and local residents, though I wouldn’t doubt a fair share of business is done with tourists.
+Newton Circus is a few blocks away from Orchard Road and the concentration of hotels that flank it.
 We walked a short ways to get there.
 The food offered forms a sort of Singaporean mix – stuff from all over Asia, with heavy representation from Malaysia and southern China - often prawns and other shell fish served up in soups or noodle dishes or splayed out on banana leaves.
 Every four or five stalls there would be a space specifically for cold beverages.
 Any fruit you can find on the island can be quickly juiced.
 We had sugarcane on one occasion and guava on another.
 Both drinks provoked curiosity but did not quench expectations.
 During the latter part of the trip, Lady T____ and I would drink primarily Japanese tea, water or Tiger beer.
-The food at Newton’ s Circus was delightful and well worth it.For finer dining, I could not begin to recommend places to eat, as there are so many.
-Beneath every hotel is a restaurant and next to that is a cocktail lounge.
-The Mandarin Hotel has the finest buffets (The Triple Three) that I have ever seen, offering dozens of cuisines from sashimi and dim sum to fried chicken and brisket - all done up in a fanciful way.
-Las Vegas can only dream of such a buffet.
-The price is not cheap and the prospective diner will no doubt confront the large buffet dilemma: whether it is possible to take full advantage of the selection in one sitting and eat your money’s worth or not.
-It is not possible, at The Triple Three, to sample every dish of the buffet with just a human-sized stomach, so the issue become one of prioritizing.
+The food at Newton’ s Circus was delightful and well worth it.

 Go up river and there are the aforementioned megamalls on both sides of the river with lots of finer dining on all the levels, indoor and outdoor.
 If I recall, during the night we spent in that area, we ate some decent sushi at the oddly named A971 Cafe and later followed that up with some Hokkaido ice-cream, while listening to a traditional Japanese drum troupe go about a summer festival dance.
 Lady T____ thought the shirtless conductor of the troupe was ideal eye candy to go with the green-tea ice-cream, especially when he laid on his back and played his drum in an unorthodox position.
 I could not quantitatively disprove her assertion, so I let her quietly gawk at him while humbly enjoying my portion of the ice-cream cone.

 Prior to arriving in Singapore, T____ had two aims, regarding food she wanted to try.
 The first was some laksa, a soupy affair with a rich broth fusing coconut milk and curry and served with rice noodles, tofu and shell fish.
 It can be spicy, though each time we tried it the spiceness was subdued.
 Oddly, Lady T____, who is not a fan of coconut or cilantro (served as a garnishment), enjoyed this dish.
 The mixture in the laksa found her happy spot and today she pines for it.
 The laksa we had in Chinatown went particularly well with our other dish: a very moist roast duck accompanied by a mysterious green dipping sauce that seemed to physically cool the body.
-That meal so refreshed us that we walked around for the rest of the day without a thought regarding the heat.As with her first aim, the second aim was met in Chinatown.
-A couple of her friends recommended a particular bakkwa place in Chinatown, so when we emerged from the station, we combed through a dozen other bakkwa vendors until we reached the right one.
-Bakkwa is a Chinese style jerky made generally of pork or beef.
-It is aggressively cured and respectfully seasoned and tends to be a little softer and chewier than American stilly jerky.
-The place must have had a reputation because there was a line down the sidewalk.
-It moved quickly and in no time we ordered up a sackful with one style each of the beef and the pork.
-We ate from that sack for the remainder of our trip and the stuff never got old!
+That meal so refreshed us that we walked around for the rest of the day without a thought regarding the heat.

 Singapore's Chinatown was established through the Jackson Plan of 1822, not too long after Sir Thomas Stamford Bingley Raffles established Singapore in 1819.
 The story goes that Raffles left Singapore in the charge of William Farquhar, who was the 1st Resident of Singapore, and returned to his post in Bencoolen, on the Southwest coast of Sumatra.
 When Raffles returned to the still fledgling port, Singapore had grown considerably under Farquhar’s laissez faire governance, but there was no organization.
 The settlement was like an untamed lawn and Raffles went about enacting a bunch of city planning initiatives.
 Of things he did, he established the committee that came up with the Jackson plan, which set up Chinatown, Little India, Kampong Glam (the Arab district) and all the other districts in the core of the city.
 Calcutta was Singapore’s governing parent and is often referred to as the Indian Government and maintained a threadbare footprint – providing Singapore with very scarce resources to manage over itself, a practice that continued up through 1867, when Singapore became a Crown Colony, and its governing parent shifted from Calcutta to London.
 During that time, the local districts essentially governed themselves, and the Chinese proved exceedingly able to organize their own affairs.
 Even after becoming a Crown Colony, according to C.M.
 Turnbull’s A History of Modern Singapore (Singapore 1977), an official committee report in 1875 stated: “We believe that the vast majority of Chinamen who come to work these Settlements return to their own country not knowing clearly whether there is a government in them or not,” referring to the colonial offices.